News & Insights

 Benefits of LED Lighting Technology in Healthcare Facilities Design

-Controllability is an important aspect of design for lighting in healthcare facilities.
-The healthcare industry is seeing an escalation in demand for lighting designs that create calming environments and offer flexible lighting options to increase patient comfort.
-To meet the demands of the industry, lighting designs often include complex controls and specialty lighting fixtures to address … Read more
+Lighting controllability is an important aspect of healthcare facility design.
+The healthcare industry is experiencing increased demand for lighting designs that create calming environments and offer flexible lighting options to increase patient comfort.
+To meet the demands of the industry, lighting designs often include complex controls and specialty lighting fixtures to address patient and clinical needs, … Read more

 Employees Volunteer with Special Olympics Pennsylvania